 Hadoop FileSystem support

-- Read and write to Object store layer using Hadoop FS support in Spark (see the tutorial)
+- Read and write to Object store layer using Hadoop FS support in Spark (see the

-- Bring your data into HERE platform using an object store layer (see the tutorial)
+tutorial - Bring your data into HERE platform using an object store layer (see the

-- Connecting an object store layer to open-source processing and analytics tools outside the platform such as Apache Spark, Apache Drill, Presto, AWS EMR, and others.
+outside the platform such as Apache Spark, Apache Drill, Presto, AWS EMR, and

 Layer support